yaqwsx/presentations/spin2016/pres.md

 ## Why "Another DIVINE"?

-DIVINE is an **explicit** model checker
+DIVINE is an **explicit-state** model checker

-- verified code cannot have non-deterministic input
+- non-deterministic input causes enormous state-space explosion $\rightarrow$ in practise no or bounded input

 - sufficient for unit tests of parallel programs